-Bulgaria: CEZ to restart talks on TPP Varna joint investment with Bulgarian energy holding17.
-October 2014. / SEE Energy News
+Bulgaria: CEZ to restart talks on TPP Varna joint investment with Bulgarian energy holding, SEE Energy News

 Varna thermal power plant, owned by the Bulgarian branch of Czech energy company CEZ, is about to suspend its operation in the end of 2014 or invest in upgrade with flue gas desulphurization systems (FGDs).Varna TPP has three 210 MW operating units used so far only as cold reserve.
 CEZ initiated new round of talks with Bulgarian energy holding.